D

 The Main Loundge

-This large circular lounge is situated in the South tower.
-It is paneled to shoulder height, the walls above painted in blue and where we distinguish the gold monograms A(ntoine) and V(irginie) in gothic script.
+This large circular room is situated in the South keep.
+Panelled halfway up, the walls are painted blue and studded with the gilded monograms A and V in Gothic script.

 The Guest of Honour's Bedroom

-The walls are covered with large panels of painted tensioned canvas, decorated with 'rosaces' carrying Arabic calligraphic inscriptions.
+The walls are covered with large panels of stretched painted canvas, decorated with rosettes and Arabic calligraphy.

 The Chapel

-The decor bears the stamp of Duthoit and his strong liking for sicilian and oriental art.
-The nave of the chapel is rectangular of a size designed to accomodate all the local farmers of the surrounding estate, roofed by a magnificient paint edwood enceiling above carpentry arches.
-The walls of the nave are hung with red trompe l'oeil tapes tries where you can see the monogrammed S and A for Saint Anthony.
+The decor bears the stamp of Duthoit and his strong liking for Sicilian and Oriental art.
+Roofed by a magnificent painted wooden ceiling above carpentry arches, the rectangular nave of the chapel is of a size designed to accommodate all the local farmers of the surrounding estate.
+The walls of the nave are hung with red trompe l'oeil tapestries on which you can see the monogrammed S and A for Saint Anthony.

-The choir, oriented to the East, bathes in a soft glowing light that filters through the three stain-glass windows : in the centre, "Christ suffering", on the left the Holy Fathers, Saint Thomas Aquin as and on the right, Saint Augustine.
+The choir, oriented to the East, bathes in a soft glowing light that filters through the three stained-glass windows: in the centre, "the Suffering Christ", on the left the Holy Fathers, Saint Thomas Aquinas and on the right, Saint Augustine.
 Antoine d'Abbadie and his wife rest in peace in a crypt lodged below the altar.

 Outdoor tour

 The outside walls of the castle are particularly decorated.
 There are many stone sculptures such as cats playing with mice, elephants, monkeys or snakes.
-Battlements, towers and keep make the building look like a medieval castle.
-The park is a dorned with palm trees and the landscape enjoys views on the ocean and on the mountains.
+Crenelation, towers and keep make the building look like a medieval castle.
+The park is adorned with palm trees and the landscape enjoys views on the ocean and on the mountains.

 Abbadia will be revealed to you from the beginning to nowadays thanks to the outside scenography.
-Immerge yourself in the history of this multifaceted place : landscape garden, farming, science laboratory, golf course, even campsite.
-Elements of interpretation, archival photos and maps, time travel guaranteed.
-Abbadia will hold no secrets for you !
+Immerse yourself in the history of this multifaceted place: landscape garden, farming, science laboratory, golf course, even campsite.
+Elements of interpretation, archival photos and maps, time travel guaranteed!